jsh/git-class/README.md

 If you work differently, or run some other Linux flavor, details may differ, but you won't have much trouble translating on the fly.

-If you work with git using a gui tool, or on Windows or a Mac, YMMV.
+If you work with git through a gui tool or an IDE, or run it on Windows or a Mac, YMMV.

 I'm saying this once, at the outset, to keep from having to say it all over the place as I go along.